git-disl/Fed-CDP/README.md

 ## how to run

+- First install the conda environment with environment.yml.

+- Then run create_FLdistribution.sh to create a client distribution first (each client has two shards).
+The distribution file xxx_1000_clients.pkl would appear in the client folder and you may run the rest.

 - <strong>FedSDP.py</strong> contains the code for training a benign and existing differentially private federated learning model (McMahan, H. Brendan, Daniel Ramage, Kunal Talwar, and Li Zhang.
 "Learning differentially private recurrent language models." arXiv preprint arXiv:1710.06963 (2017).).
 In this differentially private model, we consider Fed-SDP which adds per-client per-round noise, and only holds client level differential privacy.